anandkanav92/NOTES/papers/gan-equal.md

 ## Introduction
 ## Metric
 - Inception score
 	- It offers a way to quantiatively evaluate the quality of samples generated using GAN.
+Inception network classify the generated images and predict the label for it.
 	- It has two criterias, saliency and diversity, that the distribution obtained has low entropy i.e samples contain meaningful objects and the samples vary enough to cover all majority of the classes.
 Saliency is expressed as $p(y|x)$ (think of it as single high score and rest very low).
 While Diversity, $p(x)$ is overall distribution of the classes across sampled data. (well balanced training set)
 	- Finally, inception score is defined as $$ IS(x) = e^{E_x[KL(p(y|x) || p(y)]}$$
 	- Kullback-Leibler distance(KL distance)